Back to Creeds of the Fourth Century

 Ancient Source Athanasius, De Synodis, 28; Hilary, De Synodis, 11; Socrates, HE 2.30.31-41.

 Note This formula is also occasionally referred to as the Anomoean Creed.
-This is in reference to the fact that the document contains neither the word homoousios (“of the same substance”) nor homoiousios (“of like substance”).
+This is in reference to the fact that the creed neither supports the word homoousios (“of the same substance”) nor homoiousios (“of like substance”).
 Rather, the Anomoeans believed that the Son was “unlike” the Father (anomoios).

 It is held for certain that there is one God, the Father Almighty, as also is preached in all the world.